alexpetros/triptych/README.md

 The most significant of these limitations is on forms.
 When submitting a POST form, the default behavior is to push that URL onto the URL bar and displays the resulting HTML from the form;
 clicking the refresh button resubmits the POST request—after the user confirms that they intended this.
-Missing Piece simulates that behavior for PUT requests by replacing the entire document with the result of the PUT request and pushing the new URL, but it cannot make the refresh button resumbit that PUT request—a refresh will just issue a GET request.
+Triptych simulates that behavior for PUT requests by replacing the entire document with the result of the PUT request and pushing the new URL, but it cannot make the refresh button resumbit that PUT request—a refresh will just issue a GET request.